 - Read more study tips from the "Didn't Do So Hot On Your Midterm?" blog post

 Make sure you take small breaks in between to stretch and physically move - self-care is important!
 Avoid surfing the web or checking social media as a break, since your eyes need a break from close focusing too.
-Stress Less for Exam Success offers mindfulness workshops and helpful resources or tips.
+Find wellness events, study tips, and more to help you find your study groove.

 Many unexpected things can happen on your way to an exam.
 Plan to arrive at your exam location at least 20-30 minutes early.
 A flat tire, a blocked route, a late bus – these can all delay you and increase your last-minute jitters.
 On Saturdays, buses may also not be as frequent.
 Remember, students will not be permitted entrance to the exam room 30 minutes after the exam start time.